 Fairness is key.
 It shows to clients and customers that a business doesn’t want to, “Bend the rules,” or do anything that puts others at a wrongful disadvantage just to, “Get ahead,” in its field.
-Good human resources management is about ensuring that staff are treated fairly, which boosts morale, job attachment and, ultimately, productivity.
+Good human resources management is about ensuring staff are treated fairly, which boosts morale, job attachment and, ultimately, productivity.

 All of this is a part of a business being law-abiding and accountable.
 A business that is willing to do anything illegal at the end of the day clearly lacks ethics or principles and will never be accountable for where it went wrong.